Code-Institute-Submissions/milestone-project-179/README.md

 - [Bootstrap 4.4.1:](https://getbootstrap.com/docs/5.0/getting-started/introduction/#css)<br>
 Bootstrap was used to assist with the responsiveness and styling of the website.
 - [Hover.css:](https://ianlunn.github.io/Hover/)<br>
-Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
+Hover.css was used on the Social Media Icons in the Footer and the flag Icon in the Navbar to add a growing effect while being hovered over.
 - [Google Fonts:](https://www.googlefonts.com)<br>
-Google fonts were used to import the Lato and Quicksand font into the style.css file which is used on all pages throughout the project.
+Google fonts were used to import the Lato and Quicksand Font into the style.css file which is used on all pages throughout the project.
 - [Font Awesome:](https://www.fontawesome.com)<br>
-Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+Font Awesome was used on all pages throughout the website to add Icons for aesthetic and UX purposes.
 - [jQuery:](https://getbootstrap.com/docs/4.3/getting-started/introduction/#js)<br>
-jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
+jQuery came with Bootstrap to make the navbar responsive.
 - [Git](https://git-scm.com/)<br>
 Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 - [GitHub:](https://github.com/)<br>